-How much performance-based compensation can be earned in 2016?
+How much performance-based compensation can be earned in 2017?

-The amount of incentive cash compensation payable to executive officers for 2016 ranges from 50% (threshold) to 200% (maximum) of each executive officer's respective target bonus, as set forth in the table that follows.
-If our 2016 AIP net sales or Adjusted EBITDA performance does not achieve a minimum level, no incentive cash compensation will be payable to the Company's employees despite the level of AIP net sales or Adjusted EBITDA performance, as applicable.
+The amount of incentive cash compensation payable to executive officers for 2017 ranges from 50% (threshold) to 200% (maximum) of each executive officer's respective target bonus, as set forth in the table that follows.
+If our 2017 AIP net sales and Adjusted EBITDA performance do not achieve a minimum level, no incentive cash compensation will be payable to the Company's employees despite the level of AIP net sales or Adjusted EBITDA performance, as applicable, and regardless of an employee's individual performance.

-The following table sets forth the approximate amount of cash incentive payments under the 2016 Annual Cash Incentive Plan that the named executive officers would receive based upon the achievement of certain levels of performance:
+The following table sets forth the approximate amount of cash incentive payments under the 2017 Annual Cash Incentive Plan that the named executive officers would receive based upon the achievement of certain levels of performance.
+Mr. Migaki is excluded due to his retirement in May 2016.